arikanev/accessibility-tools/README.md

 - change end range to be inclusive

-- make possible to test or train sellective videos rather than via range.
-For example to run 1st and 5th video segments, or videos with idexes like
-{2,5,7,9}

 - Lets get youtube sourcing from first version (pytube lib), interfacing with the code in the second version, for increased funcitionality of second version.
   - Can simply add youtube link to CLI args embedded in bash script, and add arg for youtube link in v2/split_vid.py.
 The code for downloading youtube vid is in v1/rand_seg.py